 "Prospects for Growth through Livestock"

-The winners of the competition will be announced on 24th October, 2020, in a virtual ceremony to commemorate ‘World Development Information Day’.
+The winners of the competition will be announced at a later date TBA, in a virtual ceremony to commemorate ‘World Development Information Day’.

 About World Development Information Day

 World Development Information Day is commemorated every year to disseminate information on the state of development of the world in every aspect (such as economically and socially).

 The second goal is to communicate the reasons why cooperation among nations is necessary to solve current development problems and meet future development goals.

 World Development Information Day especially focuses on journalism,TV, radio, newspapers, the Internet, and all other major forms of media used throughout the world as a means of getting “information” out about development.